AlieeLinux/python-arguments-activity/README.md

-# Laboratory Activity: Working with Python Function Arguments.
+# Laboratory Activity: Working with Python Function Arguments

 > and as always. do not clone and sumbit this instead.

-## Submission of my potentially last activity on BSDSA course.
+## Submission of my potentially last activity on BSDSA course

 > usage